MahrokhJozedaemi2016/Advanced_calculator_midterm_v7/design_patterns.md

 ### Design Patterns Applied So Far

 1. **Command Pattern**:
-   **Purpose**: Encapsulates each arithmetic operation (Add, Subtract, Multiply, Divide) as a command, allowing for easy addition o   f new operations.
+   **Purpose**: Encapsulates each arithmetic operation (Add, Subtract, Multiply, Divide) as a command, allowing for easy addition of new operations.
    **.Aplication**: Each arithmetic command inherits from a Command base class, ensuring a consistent interface.
 The Calculator clas   s uses these commands, promoting clean separation of concerns and enabling easy extensibility.

 2. **Plugin System with Factory Pattern**